seltzer1717/just-maven-clojurescript-archetype/README.md

 - `mvn exec:java@cljs-test-compile`
 ## Running ClojureScript tests
 - `mvn exec:java@cljs-test`
-## Maven can be verbose - running maven in 'quiet' mode
+## Maven can be verbose - Running Maven in 'quiet' Mode
 - `mvn -q exec:java@clj`
 - `mvn -q exec:java@cljs-repl`
 - `mvn -q exec:java@cljs-compile`
 - `mvn -q exec:java@cljs-test-compile`
 - `mvn -q exec:java@cljs-test`
-## Execution as part of Maven lifecycle
+## Execution as Part of Maven Lifecycle
 - `mvn clean install`
   - Cleans (removes `target` folder)
   - Compiles source main code
   - Compiles source test code
   - installs (does nothing - see aws archetype for creating output artifacts)
   - Can also run 'quietly' `mvn -q clean install`
-## Too many key strokes
+## Too Many Key Strokes
 - Create shell scripts
 - `clj.bat` starts a Clojure REPL
 - `cljs.bat` runs cljs.main with any arguments you provide
 - Creat your own.

 # How it Works - Project Directory Structure, Config, Scripts, and `pom.xml`
 ## Exec Maven Plugin
 - ClojureScript compilation is Google Closure compilation which is a Java process.
 - The ClojureScript dependency jar doesn't compile cljs.main and other classes so we'll leverage Clojure to run ClojureScript.
 - The `exec-maven-plugin` let's you run java code in the same thread as the regular Maven JVM process (`mvn ...`).
 - This means we can use Clojure to compile ClojureScript.
-  - You might be wondering why we don't use the Windows 'magic' jar on the ClojureScript site
-    -  Well, that is likely an 'uber-jar', but built in a way that I don't understand.
-It's contents include artifacts (not dependencies) that I cannot find in the Github ClojureScript repo.
 - The archetype uses the standard Maven ClojureScript dependency so no mysteries.
-## The `.clojure` directory
+## The `.clojure` Directory
 - `opts` directory
   - The `opts` directory holds the EDN options files that the ClojureScript `cljs.main` namespace will use.
   - There are 4 EDN config files, `compile_opts.edn` (compile regular source), `compile_test_opts.edn` (compile tests), `compile_repl_opts.edn` (REPL compile), and `repl_opts.edn` (REPL specific config that is not compiler specific config).